Nick Adderley: Misconduct, dismissal and criminal investigations

 In 2023, Adderley came under investigation by the Independent Office of Police Conduct (IOPC) for misrepresenting his military service.
 When he was appointed chief constable of Northamptonshire Police he had claimed to have served in the navy for ten years; the BBC reported that he had in fact served for less than two years.
 He was also accused of wearing the South Atlantic Medal, a campaign for service in the Falklands War, despite having been 15 at the time, and of claiming to have held a rank which he did not in fact have.
 Adderley claimed that the medals had been given to him by his brothers to wear.
 In response to the complaint, he "immediately took advice last week regarding the protocol and have changed the side of [his] chest on which these medals are worn."

 Adderley was suspended in October 2023.
 In April 2024 the IOPC announced that it had completed its investigation, had found that he might have committed a criminal offence, and was referring evidence to the Crown Prosecution Service.
 On 21 June 2024, the panel conducting the disciplinary hearing found Adderley guilty of gross misconduct.
 He was dismissed without notice and placed on the police barred list.

 Adderley's fabricated military service and wearing of medals that he was not entitled to led to some calling him a "walt", a slang term for military impostors.
-Such "stolen valour" is not currently illegal in the United Kingdom, but the reaction to this case has led politicians from the Conservative Party and the Labour Party leader Keir Starmer to call for a change in the law.
+Such "stolen valour" is not currently illegal in the United Kingdom, but the reaction to this case has led politicians from the Conservative Party and the Labour Party leader Sir Keir Starmer to call for a change in the law.